RaynerNYC/helloTortoiseGit/README.md

 # helloTortoiseGit
 Tutorial with TortoiseGit

-- commit changes to local repository
+- git add & commit changes to local repository
-- push changes from local repository to remote repository
+- git push changes from local repository to remote repository
 - fetch/merge (pull) from remote repository to local repository